 11 Securities granted multiplied by the closing CSL share price on the date of grant.
-For Options granted, Options were multiplied by the share price at the date of grant minus the exercise price payable (A\$107.25).
-The face value of the Options at the date of grant for Mr Perreault is shown as zero as the exercise price was higher than the closing CSL share price on the date of grant.
+For Options granted, Options were multiplied by the share price at the a securities granted multiplied by the closing CSL share price on the date of grant.
+For Options granted, options were multiplied by the share price at the date of grant minus the exercise price at the exercise price at the options at the date of grant for Mr Perreault is shown as zero as the exercise price was higher than the closing CSL share price on the date of grant.
 The AUD value was converted to USD at an average exchange rate for the 2021 financial year of 1.34557.
 12 Securities vested multiplied by the closing CSL share price on the date of vest.
-For Options vested during the year, Options were multiplied by the share price at the date of vesting minus the exercise price payable (A\$107.25).
+For Options vested during the year, Options were multiplied by the share price on the date of vest.

+at the date of vesting minus the exercise price payable (A\$107.25).
 The AUD value was converted to USD at an average exchange rate for the 2021 financial year of 1.34557.
-13 Securities lapsed multiplied by the closing CSL share price on the date of lapse.
+3 Securities lapsed multiplied by the closing CSL share price on the date of lapse.
 The AUD value was converted to USD at an average exchange rate for the 2021 financial year of 1.34557.